unity-atoms/unity-atoms/docs/api/unityatoms.md

 #### `InitialValue`

-The inital Variable value as a property.
+The initial value as a property.

 ---